quickfeed/quickfeed/doc/local-setup/local-setup.md

 sudo openssl req -x509 -nodes -new -sha256 -days 1024 -newkey rsa:2048 -keyout RootCA.key -out RootCA.pem -subj "/C=US/CN=Example-Root-CA"
 sudo openssl x509 -outform pem -in RootCA.pem -out RootCA.crt
 ```

 You need certificates because OAuth won't work over regular HTTP

 ### Nginx

 Edit `/etc/nginx/sites-available/default` by adding this to the bottom, make sure that everything else is commented out.

-If VIM is installed the file can be accessed like this:
+If `vim` is installed the file can be accessed like this:

 ```bash
 sudo vim /etc/nginx/sites-available/default
 ```